 Arequipa is the second largest city in Peru and often called the White City due to the white volcanic ashlar stone used for the buildings among other reasons.
 We couldn’t tell you much more about Arequipa (sorry!) as we only spent 1 day there before our overnight adventure to the famous Colca Canyon.

-The Colca Canyon is one of those things that most, if not all guide books would recommend you visiting.
+The Colca Canyon is one of those things that most, if not all guidebooks would recommend you visit.
 But do we think so?
 In short, yes, but after taking the trip ourselves we thought we would share our opinions/ideas & tips for the trip.

 3 different ways to visit the Colca Canyon

-There are 3 options of visiting the Canyon from the Arequipa and most, if not all of them will stop in the small town of Chivay.
+There are 3 options for visiting the Canyon from the Arequipa and most, if not all of them will stop in the small town of Chivay.